evennia/evennia/docs/source/Contribs/Components.md

     health = DBField(default=1)
 ```

-Note that default is optional
+Note that default is optional and will default to None

 Each typeclass using the ComponentHolderMixin can declare its components